mpadrutt/expectmine/README.md

-# Preprocessing pipeline
+# Expectmine pipeline

-It is recommended to visit the [documentation](https://mpadrutt.github.io/preprocessing-pipeline/)
+It is recommended to visit the [documentation](https://mpadrutt.github.io/expectmine/)

 ## Project setup

 To get started, we first create a virtual environment and install the necessary dependencies.
 We can then use the makefile commands to navigate in the project.

 ### Linux or macOS

 ```bash
 python -m venv env
 source env/bin/activate